 Check out some code examples

 The Uno Gallery and Playground showcases many of the UI controls supported by Uno.

-A knowledge of working with GitHub and Forks, Pull and Push requests is desireable.
-To learn more about Forks please see official GitHub documentation.
+To learn more about Forks please see the official GitHub documentation.
 GitHub - Forks.